 When studying with Global University, you will not be studying alone.
 Instead, you will join students studying in literally every time zone of the world.
-We operate through a worldwide network of more than 230 offices serving 500,000 students.
+We operate through a worldwide network of more than 210 offices serving more than 2 million students.
 We are committed to equipping people for service in churches, schools, and other ministries.
 As you study, rest assured our extensive university stands ready to assist you in any way we can.